-The university has a range of science-related degrees, many taking advantage of the unique environment of our region and providing graduates with relevant skills for the jobs market.
+The life sciences sector contributes to improving the health and medical care of people and animals in Scotland and worldwide.
+UHI has a range of science-related degrees, many taking advantage of the unique environment of our region and providing graduates with relevant skills for the jobs market.

 "I looked at universities in Aberdeen and Glasgow however studying with the University of the Highlands and Islands meant that I could stay much closer to home.
 Also, the Highlands provide the best place to study environmental science; you are so close to all the major environmental systems such as freshwater and marine environments."

 Annabel Martin, BSc Sustainable Forest Management